bibb/COMMD-LOF-burden-in-PD/README.md

 Genetic analysis for the paper "Commander complex regulates lysosomal function and is implicated in Parkinson’s disease risk" published in the journal Science https://www.science.org/doi/10.1126/science.adq6650.

 ### This pipeline starts with already QCed and processed AMP-PD and UK Biobank datasets as described in the methods section of our publication.
-This includes the creation of the phenotype file that includes the covariates: sex, age at onset for cases and recruitment for controls, and principal components 1 to 10.
+This includes the creation of the phenotype file that has the following covariates: sex, age at onset for cases and age of recruitment for controls, and principal components 1 to 10.

 ### Exected QCs from AMP-PD and UK Biobank